Ion Coulomb crystals: an exotic form of condensed matter: Introduction

+The temperature required for crystallization can be estimated from Eq.\ \eqref{eq:Gamma}.
+We take the three-dimensional case and use typical trapped ion densities of $10^{15}\:\text{m}^{-3}$ and $T=1\:\text{K}$ as a reference,

-where $Z$ is the charge (in elementary charges) of the trapped ion.
-For singly charged ions ($Z=1$), temperatures of $\sim 1\:\text{mK}$ are realized with conventional laser cooling techniques (so-called Doppler cooling), enabling Coulomb coupling parameters of several thousand, namely, an order of magnitude greater than the critical coupling parameter $\Gamma_\text{crit} \approx 172$ for the predicted liquid-solid phase transition.
-We remark that, due to the long-range nature of the Coulomb interactions, boundary effects significantly affect the resulting order.
-For example, observing a body-centered cubic structure in the bulk may require $N>10^5$ number of ions~\cite{Tan:1995,Dubin:1989,Hasse:1991}; see Sec.~\ref{Sec:ground state config}.
+where $Z$ is the charge (in units of elementary charges) of the trapped ion.
+For singly charged ions ($Z=1$), the critical coupling parameter $\Gamma_\text{crit} \approx 174$ for the predicted liquid-solid phase transition for a bulk OCP is obtained with temperatures of $\sim15\:\text{mK}$, which is more than one order of magnitude higher than the limit of conventional laser cooling techniques (so-called Doppler laser cooling, see Sec.~\ref{Sec:laser-cooling}).

+We emphasize that, due to the long-range nature of the Coulomb interactions, boundary effects can affect significantly the resulting spatial correlations.
+For example, theoretical calculations indicate that observing a body-centered cubic structure predicted for the bulk OCP may require $N>10^5$ ions~\cite{Dubin:1989,Hasse:1991,Tan:1995}; see Sec.~\ref{Sec:ground state config}.

 Temperatures close to the quantum zero-point motion can be reached with more refined laser cooling techniques, see Sec.\ \ref{Sec:laser-cooling}.
 In this regime the crystals' vibrations are quantum mechanical, but the ground state configuration is classical to a very good approximation since the typical ion densities are far from the conditions at which quantum fluctuations can melt the crystal.
-We provide below an estimate and refer the reader to~\cite{Yin:1995} for a detailed calculation on the tunneling probability in a two-ion chain.
-Denoting by $\omega_\mathrm{p} = \left(\frac{Q^2 n_0}{\epsilon_0 m}\right)^{\frac{1}{2}}$ the ion plasma frequency, the condition for quantum melting can be cast in the form of the inequality
+Below we provide an estimate for the density required to melt an ion Coulomb crystal and note that this estimate is closely related to the problem of tunneling in a two-ion crystal chain~\cite{Yin:1995}.
+Denoting by $\omega_\mathrm{p} = \left(\frac{Q^2 n_0}{\epsilon_0 m}\right)^{\frac{1}{2}}$ the ion plasma frequency, an approximate estimate of the zero-point energy of an ion localized in the crystalline phase is $\hbar\omega_\mathrm{p}/2$.
+Quantum melting is expected to occur when

-where the left hand side provides an estimate of the lowest ion bound state energy due to quantum fluctuations while the right hand side is an estimate of the energy barrier impeding an ion from hopping to the neighboring site of the Wigner crystal.
+where the right side of inequality provides an estimate of the energy barrier impeding an ion from hopping to the neighboring sites of the Wigner crystal.
 Equation~(\ref{eq:ocp_melt}) sets an upper bound on the mean interparticle distance (here expressed in terms of $a_\mathrm{WS}$) for the ion crystal to melt: